XAMS-Project/XAMS/README.md

 ## Differences to Project MAXS

-In line with my views on standardisation and openness, the XAMS project will have open specifications for each module, so that anyone with the skills for working with XAMS can make their _own_ version of XAMS, without having to reverse-engineer or reimplement the code in XAMS's associated repositories.
+In line with my views on standardisation and openness, the XMCS project will have open specifications for each module, so that anyone with the skills for working with XMCS can make their _own_ version of XMCS, without having to reverse-engineer or reimplement the code in XMCS's associated repositories.

 Some people have asked me why I couldn't just add a new `Transport` to